jbinkley60/plugin.video.cbc-sports/README.md

-# CBC Sports Kodi Plugin Matrix version
+# CBC Sports KodiPlugin Matrix version
 An addon for Kodi (XBMC) for Live Events, Replays, and Highlights from CBC Sports

 Features: